skorulis/usda-nutrition-scraper/README.md

 USDA nutrition scraper
 ---------

-These scripts are to take all information from the [USDA National Nutrient Database](http://ndb.nal.usda.gov/ndb/search) put them into a single file and then ultimately into a smaller SQLite representation
+These scripts are to take all information from the [USDA National Nutrient Database](http://ndb.nal.usda.gov/ndb/search) put them into a single file and then ultimately into a smaller SQLite representation.
+[Here's the accompanying blog post](http://skorulis.github.io/skorulis-blog/ios/nutrition/2016/01/10/food-nutrition.html)

 Usage
 ----